stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Input Files

-  - PVT-PATH: File storing state data for liquids or gases, required if :code:`FLUID-TYPE: GAS` is present.
+  - :code:`PVT-PATH:` File storing state data for liquids or gases, required if :code:`FLUID-TYPE: GAS` is present.
 Only iso-thermal data is accepted.
-  - APER-MAP PATH: File that stores the aperture map data.
+  - :code:`APER-MAP PATH:` File that stores the aperture map data.

 Output Files

-  - SUMMARY-PATH: Logs the information printed to the screen (.txt expected)
+  - :code:`SUMMARY-PATH:` Logs the information printed to the screen (.txt expected)
-  - STAT-FILE PATH: Stores statistics calculated and certain simulation parameters (.csv expected)
+  - :code:`STAT-FILE PATH:` Stores statistics calculated and certain simulation parameters (.csv expected)
-  - APER-FILE PATH: Stores a copy of the input aperture map that is converted to the desired output units and has any applied roughness factored in (.csv expected)
+  - :code:`APER-FILE PATH:` Stores a copy of the input aperture map that is converted to the desired output units and has any applied roughness factored in (.csv expected)
-  - FLOW-FILE PATH: Used as the root name for the three flow files output X-component, Z-component and magnitude.
+  - :code:`FLOW-FILE PATH:` Used as the root name for the three flow files output X-component, Z-component and magnitude.
 The files have -X, -Z, -M respectively appended to the root name before the extension.  (.csv expected)
-  - PRESS-FILE PATH: Stores a pressure distribution map of the fracture(.csv expected)
+  - :code:`PRESS-FILE PATH:` Stores a pressure distribution map of the fracture(.csv expected)
-  - VTK-FILE PATH: A legacy formatted input file for Paraview which combines all of the former input files and includes several other data maps. (.vtk expected)
+  - :code:`VTK-FILE PATH:` A legacy formatted input file for Paraview which combines all of the former input files and includes several other data maps. (.vtk expected)

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

 Defines the boundary conditions for the model, only :code:`OUTLET-PRESS` or :code:`OUTLET-RATE` should be specified.
 If both keywords are defined unexpected results can occur.

- * FRAC-PRESS: value unit ;The pressure value to use at the inlet
+ * :code:`FRAC-PRESS:` value unit ;The pressure value to use at the inlet
- * OUTLET-PRESS: value unit ;The pressure value to use at the outlet
+ * :code:`OUTLET-PRESS:` value unit ;The pressure value to use at the outlet
- * OUTLET-RATE:  value unit ;The flow rate to apply at the outlet.
+ * :code:`OUTLET-RATE:`  value unit ;The flow rate to apply at the outlet.
- * OUTFLOW-SIDE: [LEFT, RIGHT, TOP, BOTTOM] sets the outlet side, the inlet is assumed to be the opposite face. i.e. top is outlet, bottom is inlet
+ * :code:`OUTFLOW-SIDE:` [LEFT, RIGHT, TOP, BOTTOM] sets the outlet side, the inlet is assumed to be the opposite face. i.e. top is outlet, bottom is inlet

 Model Properties
 ~~~~~~~~~~~~~~~~

 Sets various fluid and model properties.

- * FLUID-TYPE: [LIQUID or GAS] ;determines the type of simulation to run.
+ * :code:`FLUID-TYPE:` [LIQUID or GAS] ;determines the type of simulation to run.
 Gas simulations require full set of isothermal PVT data
- * FLUID-DENSITY: value unit ;Density of liquid to use in Reynolds number calculation
+ * :code:`FLUID-DENSITY:` value unit ;Density of liquid to use in Reynolds number calculation
- * FLUID-VISCOSITY: value unit ;Viscosity of liquid, if this is supplied PVT data can be neglected for liquid simulations.
+ * :code:`FLUID-VISCOSITY:` value unit ;Viscosity of liquid, if this is supplied PVT data can be neglected for liquid simulations.
- * MAXIMUM MAP DIMENSION: value ;Maximum number of blocks along either axis.
+ * :code:`MAXIMUM MAP DIMENSION:` value ;Maximum number of blocks along either axis.
 Values close to actual axis size slightly improve runtime memory conservation over larger values.
- * STD-TEMP: value unit User defined standard (or surface) temperature used in gas simulations
+ * :code:`STD-TEMP:` value unit User defined standard (or surface) temperature used in gas simulations
- * STD-PRESS: value unit User defined standard (or surface) pressure used in gas simulations
+ * :code:`STD-PRESS:` value unit User defined standard (or surface) pressure used in gas simulations

 Other Parameters
 ~~~~~~~~~~~~~~~~

 Sets other important but miscellaneous runtime parameters.

- * MAP AVERAGING FACTOR: value ;The number of voxels required to span an edge of a grid-block along the X or Z direction.
+ * :code:`MAP AVERAGING FACTOR:` value ;The number of voxels required to span an edge of a grid-block along the X or Z direction.
- * VOXEL SIZE: value unit ;Specifies the voxel to meter conversion factor
+ * :code:`VOXEL SIZE:` value unit ;Specifies the voxel to meter conversion factor
- * ROUGHNESS REDUCTION: value ;**The value is in voxels** Amount to symmetrically bring the front and back fracture surfaces together by.
+ * :code:`ROUGHNESS REDUCTION:` value ;**The value is in voxels** Amount to symmetrically bring the front and back fracture surfaces together by.
- * CALCULATE PERCENTILES: value1,value2,value3 ;A comma separated list of percentiles to calculate of various quantities during runtime.
+ * :code:`CALCULATE PERCENTILES:` value1,value2,value3 ;A comma separated list of percentiles to calculate of various quantities during runtime.
 Commenting this line out tells it to not calculate them at all
- * HIGH-MASK: value ;**The value is in voxels** All data values in the aperture map above this value will be reduced to this value.
+ * :code:`HIGH-MASK:` value ;**The value is in voxels** All data values in the aperture map above this value will be reduced to this value.
- * LOW-MASK: value ;**The value is in voxels** All data values in the aperture map below this value will be raised to this value
+ * :code:`LOW-MASK:` value ;**The value is in voxels** All data values in the aperture map below this value will be raised to this value

 This tells the model what units you want the data output in.
 Commenting out or omitting this line will output everything in SI (pascals, meters and meters^3/second)
- * OUTPUT-UNITS: pressure unit, distance unit, flow rate unit
+ * :code:`OUTPUT-UNITS:` pressure unit, distance unit, flow rate unit

 Blank Input File
 ~~~~~~~~~~~~~~~~